 History of Campbell House

 The core of Campbell House was once part of the original Boyd mansion that was located 100 feet in front of the present-day Weymouth Center.
 The older house had belonged to James Boyd, Sr., a steel and railroad magnate from Pennsylvania, who brought his family to Southern Pines in 1904 to establish an estate.
 After a fire damaged the older structure in the early 1920s, a section of the house was pulled across the street by teams of mules to become the home of Mr. Boyd’s grandson, Jackson Boyd, at 482 E. Connecticut Avenue.
-In 1946, Major W.D.
-Campbell purchased the property, making extensive changes, such as facing the unpretentious frame structure with ballast-brick from Charleston, S.C.
+In 1946, Mr. & Mrs. W.D.
+Campbell purchased the property, making extensive changes, such as facing the unpretentious frame structure with ballast-brick from Charleston, SC.
 The same brick was used in the formal landscaping and walled garden at the rear of the house.
 In 1966 the Campbell family gave their property to the town, asking that it be used for the cultural and social enrichment of the community.
-True to their wishes, the Campbell House continues to be fully utilized by the Arts Council of Moore County, Southern Pines Recreation & Parks Department, and many other cultural organizations.
+True to their wishes, Campbell House continues to be fully utilized by the Arts Council of Moore County, Southern Pines Parks & Recreation Department, and many other cultural organizations.

 A more complete history is available at Campbell House.
 Also, enjoy this article by Ray Owen published in the April, 2018 issue of PineStraw Magazine: “A Tradition of Culture“.

-Renting the Campbell House
+Rent Campbell House